 The unique characteristics of performance fabric are achieved through advanced manufacturing techniques and treatment processes.
 These fabrics undergo processes that make them more resilient and better equipped to handle the challenges of modern living.

-Olefin, also known as polypropylene, is a synthetic fibre that is naturally moisture-resistant and often used in outdoor performance fabrics.
+Olefin, also known as polypropylene, is a synthetic fiber that is naturally moisture-resistant and often used in outdoor performance fabrics.
 Olefin fabrics are resistant to fading, staining, and mildew, making them suitable for outdoor furniture and cushions.
 These fabrics have a smooth texture and are often used in outdoor rugs, umbrellas, and patio furniture.

-Acrylic is another synthetic fibre commonly used in performance fabrics like Sunbrella.
+Acrylic is another synthetic fiber commonly used in performance fabrics like Sunbrella.
 It's known for its softness and resistance to UV rays and water.
 Acrylic fabrics are often used for outdoor cushions, awnings, and umbrellas due to their fade resistance and durability.

-Many performance fabrics are made from blends of different synthetic fibres to achieve a balance of various qualities.
+Many performance fabrics are made from blends of different synthetic fibers to achieve a balance of various qualities.
 For example, a blend of nylon and polyester could offer the durability of nylon with the wrinkle resistance of polyester.

 Blends can be engineered to provide specific performance features, such as stain resistance, moisture wicking, or enhanced comfort.